Better Instruction-Following Through Minimum Bayes Risk: MBR Distillation

 \subsubsection{Training an SFT Model}

-We start by performing SFT on the base Llama2-7b and Llama2-13b models.
+We start by performing SFT on the base Llama-2-7b and Llama-2-13b models.
 This is necessary to instil instruction-following behaviour in the models so that they can be used to generate instruction-following self-training data.
-We choose not to use the official chat variants of these models as we wish to retain full control over the training procedure and avoid inheriting any biases introduced through prior finetuning and alignment.

-We use 3000 randomly-drawn samples from UltraChat-200k \citep{ding2023enhancingchatlanguagemodels} for SFT.
-UltraChat is a highly diverse conversational instruction-following dataset created using GPT-3.5-Turbo.
+We choose not to use the official chat variants of these models as we wish to retain control over the training procedure and avoid inheriting any biases introduced through prior finetuning and alignment.
+We use 3000 random samples from UltraChat \citep{ding2023enhancingchatlanguagemodels} for SFT.
+UltraChat is a diverse conversational instruction-following dataset created using GPT-3.5-Turbo.
 Each sample consists of multi-turn prompts and responses, although we only take the first turn of each sample in order to simplify experimentation.
 We designate our SFT models as \textit{sft}.